Exhibition

 Falafel with Taziki

-Neil has provided the sound design for a new short film, 'Falafel with Taziki' by film and video artists Christopher Hall and Alexander Kelly.
+Neil has provided the sound design for a new short film, 'Falafel with Taziki' by prolific film and video artists Christopher Hall and Alexander Kelly.

 'Falafel with Tatziki' is to become part of the Falafel Road residency of Oreet and Larissa.